-Most of this exhibition is accessible in the public areas of the Wimberly Library.
-Regular library hours are Monday to Thursday 8 AM to midnight, Friday 8 AM to 6 PM, Saturday noon to 6 PM, and Sunday, noon to midnight.
-The library will be closed for Memorial Day, May 26, with reduced hours once the spring semester ends on May 2.
+This exhibition is accessible in the public areas of the Wimberly Library (First Floor Main Lobby and Third Floor JCBA Lobby).
+Regular library hours are Monday to Thursday 7:40 AM to 2 AM, Friday 7:40 AM to 6 PM, Saturday 10:30 AM to 6 PM, and Sunday, Noon to 2 AM.

 From I-95 or the Florida Turnpike, exit Glades Road, east.
 The FAU campus is located just east of I-95 on the north side of Glades Road.
 If you enter the campus at FAU's main entrance (the one furthest west on Glades Road... and the first one you get to approaching from I-95 or the turnpike), you will enter on West University Drive (formerly Broward Avenue).
 Continue straight on West University Drive to the traffic light at its intersection with Volusia Street.
 Turn right onto Volusia Street.
 You will see a parking garage on Volusia Street, and the Wimberly Library is the next building east of the parking garage.